How to Teach Your Dog to Come

 If your dog doesn’t obey right away, you might find yourself calling out, “Come!
-Come!
-Come!” over and over again.
-This repetition sounds like nonsense to a canine’s ears and desensitizes your dog to the command.
+Come! ” over and over again.
+This repetition sounds like nonsense to a canine’s ears and desensitizes to the command.

-But why isn’t your dog listening in the first place?
+But why isn’t your furry friend listening in the first place?
 Probably because you’ve made one of the mistakes already listed in this article.

-If your dog has gotten used to ignoring the call to come, you will need to start the training process all over again.
-But when you get started use a new word, like “here.”
+If a pet has gotten used to ignoring the call to come, you will need to start the training process repeatedly.
+But when you get started, use a new word, like “here.”

-Now you know all about how to train your dog to come when called, and you also know which training mistakes to avoid.
-Use this new knowledge to start teaching your furry friend the “come” command.
+Now you know all about how to train your dog to come and which mistakes to avoid.
+Use this new knowledge to start teaching your furry friend the command.

-The sooner your dog masters this skill, the sooner the two of you can enjoy off-leash adventures.
+The sooner your pet masters this skill, the sooner the two of you can enjoy off-leash adventures.

 ThePets is an informational website that features articles written by qualified veterinarians and professional writers.
 You can learn more about our editorial process.
 When selecting food for your pet, use Pet Food Finder, and search for the clinic to treat your pet using Vet Clinics Locator.